 One of the only cons of LivingDNA is that some users report the test can take up to 10 weeks to return results: that won't bother those who want a thorough test and don't care how long it takes, but it is a while to wait in comparison for the three or so weeks that some competitors offer.

 It's also worth bearing in mind that because LivingDNA isn't one of the most popular tests to date, the pool of users is smaller – so you may find fewer relatives than you would with other services.
 That said, for the features and polish it does offer, it's definitely one of the best DNA testing kits of 2019.

 The best DNA testing kit for those on a budget

-As you might expect from the price, it's one of the more basic tests here: you don't get the health data that 23andMe offers, for instance, or any deeper ancestral analysis.
-But MyHeritage DNA does get the job done if you're primarily interested in where you come from, and you want to connect with distant relatives at the same time.
+As you might expect from the price, it's one of the more basic tests you can buy: you don't get the health data that 23andMe offers, for instance, or any deeper ancestral analysis.
+But MyHeritage DNA does get the job done if you're primarily interested in where you likely came from, and you want to connect with distant relatives at the same time.

-Most users report receiving their reports back from MyHeritage DNA within 3 to 4 weeks, and are greeted with an email that offers up cool visualisations about where in the world your ancestors were originally from.
+Most users report receiving their reports back from MyHeritage DNA within 3 to 4 weeks, and are greeted with an email that offers up visualisations about where in the world their ancestors were originally from.
 Unfortunately, we had to wait two months to get our results back when we reviewed the kit, but we were notified by MyHeritage that this was due to a DNA analysis chip being replaced, so it didn’t feel like we were left high and dry.

-You can use your results to go on and create a free family tree if you want to, which has a lot of great features, or opt-in to DNA matching, which matches your info up with people who you're related to.
+You can use your MyHeritage results to go on and create a free family tree if you want to, which has some useful features, or you can opt-in to DNA matching, which matches your info up with people who you're related to.
 Bear in mind that, like LivingDNA, this service has fewer users than the likes of 23andMe and AncestryDNA, so you're likely to get fewer matches as well.